 We will find a way to help you and, most importantly,

 What Michigan Counties have the most convictions?

-The MI Counties that have the most common convictions and appeals include, but are not limited to: Oakland County, Wayne County, Macomb County, Washtenaw County, Livingston County, Kent County, Genesee County, St. Clair County, Ingham County and Lenawee County.
-A good Michigan criminal appeal attorney will be able to handle your case successfully regardless of the district or circuit court where the conviction was entered.
+The MI Counties with the most common convictions and appeals include, but are not limited to: Oakland County, Wayne County, Macomb County, Washtenaw County, Livingston County, Kent County, Genesee County, St. Clair County, Ingham County, and Lenawee County.
+A good Michigan criminal appeal attorney can handle your case successfully regardless of the district or circuit court.